tkutcher/quickbase-client/README.rst

 Controlling Lower-Level API Calls
 ---------------------------------

-Lastly, say you want to deal with just posting the specific json/data QuickBase is looking for.
+Lastly, say you want to deal with just posting the specific json/data Quickbase is looking for.
-The ``QuickBaseTableClient`` object wraps the lower-level ``QuickBaseApiClient`` object which has methods for just sending the actual data (with an even lower-level utility ``QuickBaseRequestFactory`` you could also use).
+The ``QuickbaseTableClient`` object wraps the lower-level ``QuickbaseApiClient`` object which has methods for just sending the actual data (with an even lower-level utility ``QuickbaseRequestFactory`` you could also use).
 These classes manage hanging on to the user token, and the realm hostname, etc. for each request that is made.

-For example, note the signature of ``query`` in ``QuickBaseApiClient``:
+For example, note the signature of ``query`` in ``QuickbaseApiClient``:

 .. code-block:: python